VICTORHUGOHJ/SAFIMAM/README.md

 ### **Related Publication:**

-Additional resources and documentation are derived from the manuscript titled **"A GUI for the synthesis and design of analog filters based on Pascal and other classical approximations"** published in IEEE Latin America Transactions, Submission **ID: 10184**.
+Additional resources and documentation are derived from the manuscript titled **"A GUI for the synthesis and design of analog filters based on Pascal and other classical approximations"** published in **IEEE Latin America Transactions**, Submission **ID: 10184**.

 ### **Authors:**